ANDROPAUSE: WHAT TO DO ABOUT MALE MENOPAUSE

 It’s a big part of why I recently wrote the crazy-interesting article about SUGAR’S ABILITY TO TURN MEN INTO WOMEN AND WOMEN INTO MEN.
-Men who are over-aromatizing are going to have characteristics typically thought of as female — excess fat on hips / butt, over-emotional, hot flashes or sweating for no good reason, moobs (man boobs), etc. Just be aware that there are a myriad of other characteristics of the Andropause, many of them easy to confuse with other problems.
+Men who are over-aromatizing are going to have characteristics typically thought of as female — excess fat on hips / butt, over-emotional, hot flashes or sweating for no good reason, moobs (man boobs), etc (all of which can be present without being in andropause).
+Just be aware that there are a myriad of other characteristics of the Andropause, many of them easy to confuse with other problems.

 - ANDROPAUSE IS LINKED TO OTHER “GERIATRIC” SYNDROMES: In the March 2013 issue of the journal Maturitas (A View of Geriatrics Through Hormones.
 What is the Relation Between Andropause and Well-known Geriatric Syndromes?), researchers linked Andropause to, “frequent geriatric syndromes such as falls, osteoporosis, cognitive and mood disorders, anemia and cardiovascular disease.”
 Authors of the 2012 study in Minerva Medica (Andropause — Androgen Deficiency of the Aging Male: Diagnosis and Management) let readers know that, “it is a pathological syndrome and should not be viewed simply as a stage in physiological aging.”
 I would agree.
 While I undoubtedly see Andropause looked at by a segment of the medical community as a meal ticket (a billable ICD-10 CODE), these authors are right; it is pathological.
 Most people have gotten far too used to the idea that we men are supposed to fall apart and not be able to “get it up” after a certain age.